slarmoo/.github/profile/webServers/amazonWebServicesRoute53/amazonWebServicesRoute53.md

 1. Set up your DNS records using Route 53.
 Make sure you have a record representing your root domain name, and a wild card subdomain.
 1. Test that you can access your server using your domain name and any subdomain name.

-Submit a URL for web server's domain name, along with a comment about something you found interesting, to the Canvas assignment.
+Submit a URL for web server's domain name to the Canvas assignment.

-Don't forget to update your GitHub start up repository README.md with all of the things you learned and want to remember.
+Don't forget to update your GitHub start up repository notes.md with all of the things you learned and want to remember.

 ## Common problems